 Potential reasons for incomplete grades.
 Students may have incomplete grades in any of the following cases:

-- Students may not have completed all Projects in a course.
+- Students may not have completed all projects or Math Units in a course.

-- Students have a Cognitive Skill score or Math Concept score below 70%
+- Students have an average Cognitive Skill score or Math Concept score below 70%

 - Students are off pace, or off track, on Power Focus Areas